single-cell-data/mams/specification.md

 **Description:** “distance” indicates that smaller values denote more relatedness between observations (e.g. euclidean distance) while “similarity” indicates that larger values denote more relatedness between observations (e.g. Pearson correlation).

 # Feature Neighborhood Graph class (FNG)
-**General description:** Feature neighborhood graphs (i.e. adjacency matrices) can be used to store the correlation, similarity, or distance between pairs of features.
+Feature neighborhood graphs (i.e. adjacency matrices) can be used to store the correlation, similarity, or distance between pairs of features.
 These measurements are often used by graph-based clustering and visualization tools.

 **Field:** edge_metric
 **Value:** Character string